Components of Motherboard and Their Functions

 • Keyboard and mouse connectors

-Let’s understand each component of the motherboard in brief.
+Let’s understand all the components of motherboard in brief.

 Components of computer motherboard

-A chipset is a set of semiconductor chips (or circuits) on the motherboard that provides interfaces for memory, expansion cards, and other peripheral devices.
-It is the foundation of the motherboard and made up of one or several integrated circuit chips.
+A chipset is a set of semiconductor chips (or circuits) on the motherboard that provides interfaces for memory, expansion cards, storage devices, and other peripheral components.
+It acts as a “traffic controller” of the motherboard and is made up of one or several integrated circuit chips.

-A chipset and socket determines what type of processor a board can support, how fast it will run, how fast buses will run, and speed, type, and amount of memory we can have.
+Together, a chipset and CPU socket determines what type of processor a motherboard can support, how fast it will run, how fast buses will run, and speed, type, and maximum amount of memory we can have.
 The original manufacturers such as Intel and AMD usually give the name and model number to the chipsets.

 We can divide the functions of a chipset into main categories – Northbridge and Southbridge.
 Let’s take a brief look at both.